This totally creepy and absolutely cool zombie brain shot is the ultimate Halloween drink. And it’s as fun to make as it is to shoot – if you dare!

 About Zombie Brain Shot

-If you’re looking for a very creepy drink to serve your guests this Halloween, then look no further, because a zombie brain shot is bound to be the ultimate drink challenge.
+If you’re looking for a very creepy drink to serve your guests this Halloween, then you’ve come to the right place, because a zombie brain shot is bound to be the ultimate drink challenge.

 Have a friend who says they love The Walking Dead?
 Or a buddy who claims that they live for Halloween each and every year?